-The Belgian Malinois and the German Shepherd Dog (GSD) may both be from the same Shepherd lineage, and some people may confuse the Malinois for being just a shorter haired version of the German Shepherd; but these two breeds, while having some similar traits, are actually very different in terms of their personalities and lifestyle requirements.
+Comparing the German Shepherd vs. Belgian Malinois for your next family pet?
+The Belgian Malinois and the German Shepherd Dog (GSD) may both be from the same Shepherd lineage.
+Some people even confuse the Malinois for being just a shorter-haired version of the German Shepherd.
+While these two breeds have some very similar traits, they are quite different in terms of their personalities and lifestyle requirements.

 The German Shepherd is one of the most well known and popular dog breeds.
 They can still be a challenge for a novice dog owner, but they can make great family pets with consistent training and socialization.
 The Malinois is an even more intensely work driven dog, and they are not generally the best choice of dog for a standard family home.